Bryan Kohberger pleads guilty to murder in stabbings of 4 Idaho students to avoid death penalty

 At the time, Kohberger was a criminal justice graduate student at nearby Washington State University who had just completed his first semester and was a teaching assistant in the criminology program.

 Kohberger was arrested in Pennsylvania, where his parents lived, weeks later.
-Investigators said they matched his DNA to genetic material recovered from a knife sheath found at the crime scene.
+Thompson said investigators recovered a Q-tip from the garbage at his parents' house to match Kohberger's DNA to genetic material recovered from a knife sheath found at the crime scene.

 Online shopping records showed that Kohberger had purchased a military-style knife months earlier — as well as a sheath like the one found at the scene.